McGee Creek, California

 McGee Creek is an unincorporated community and census-designated place (CDP) in Mono County, California, United States.
-The community as of the 2020 census the population was 45.
+As of the 2020 census, the population of the community was 45.

 Geography

 McGee Creek is in southwestern Mono County, sitting at the eastern base of the Sierra Nevada.
-U.S. Route 395 forms the northeast border of the community, leading northwest 12 mi to Mammoth Lakes and southeast 30 mi to Bishop.
+U.S. Route 395 forms the northeastern border of the community, leading northwest 12 mi to Mammoth Lakes and southeast 30 mi to Bishop.
 The CDP is named for McGee Creek, which flows out of the Sierra Nevada having risen at the McGee Lakes northeast of Red and White Mountain.
-McGee Creek Road climbs southwest up the creek valley, ending in 3 mi at a trailhead within Inyo National Forest.
+McGee Creek Road climbs southwestward up the creek valley, ending in 3 mi at a trailhead within Inyo National Forest.

-According to the United States Census Bureau, the McGee Creek CDP covers an area of 4.0 sqmi, all of it recorded as land.
+According to the United States Census Bureau, the McGee Creek CDP covers an area of 4.0 sqmi, all land.

 Demographics

 McGee Creek first appeared as a census designated place in the 2010 U.S. census.

 The 2020 United States census reported that McGee Creek had a population of 45.
 The population density was 11.2 PD/sqmi.
 The racial makeup of McGee Creek was 30 (67%) White, 0 (0%) African American, 2 (4%) Native American, 1 (2%) Asian, 0 (0%) Pacific Islander, 4 (9%) from other races, and 8 (18%) from two or more races.
 Hispanic or Latino of any race were 6 persons (13%).

 There were 25 housing units at an average density of 6.2 /mi2, of which 15 (60%) were occupied.
 Of these, 11 (73%) were owner-occupied, and 4 (27%) were occupied by renters.